hello-efficiency-inc/raven-reader/README.md

 ```

-For more documention please follow link from [Electron Vue](https://simulatedgreg.gitbooks.io/electron-vue/content/)
+For more documentation please follow link from [Electron Vue](https://simulatedgreg.gitbooks.io/electron-vue/content/)

 ## Powered by